 - I use unsweetened almond milk because I always have it on hand.
 Coconut or dairy milk works too.

 - Honey or agave syrup can be substituted for the maple syrup.

 - These bars freeze well.
 Wrap individual bars in plastic wrap, then store in a ziplock freezer bag.

 - For the sweet potato - I just bake a small to medium sweet potato and mash it up really well with a fork.
-You can also use canned sweet potato puree.
+You can also use canned sweet potato puree or make your own.

 Did you make this recipe?
 Share a photo and tag #halfwaywholeblog on Instagram

 Let’s be friends 🙂